hexparrot/mineos-node/docs/secure/iptables_hardened.md

 # iptables -A MALICIOUS -p tcp -m tcp --tcp-flags FIN,SYN FIN,SYN -m comment --comment "[malicious packet patterns]" -j DROP
 # iptables -A MALICIOUS -p tcp -m tcp --tcp-flags SYN,RST SYN,RST -m comment --comment "[malicious packet patterns]" -j DROP
 ```

+## Doing something with foreign connections

+From above, remember `tcp.in.foreign` signifies any packets received on a listening port, but not from an accepted subnet.
+Or put another way: "actors that now know of a listening service."
+While simply having their packets pass through the firewall does not give them any access, we also have an option for more deliberate handling of their traffic.
+As an example, these packets can be rerouted, to an external or locally hosted docker of [opencanary](https://github.com/thinkst/opencanary).

+`in.foreign` packets will always want to be logged.
+You can also rely on additional services like [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) to help manage consistent traffic.

+Since `tcp.in.dropped` and `udp.in.dropped` will create again more noise in your logs, you can address this by adding blacklist rules that suppress logging of traffic that does nothing but distract.
+For example, on a Linux machine, you may not be interested in TCP/UDP 138 traffic (NetBIOS):

+`Jun 30 13:39:49 officebear kernel: udp.in.dropped IN=eno1 OUT= MAC=ff:ff:ff:ff:ff:ff:b0:6e:bf:bf:1d:c4:08:00 SRC=192.168.50.223 DST=192.168.50.255 LEN=229 TOS=0x00 PREC=0x00 TTL=128 ID=26400 PROTO=UDP SPT=138 DPT=138 LEN=209`

+`# iptables -A MALICIOUS -p tcp -m tcp --dport 138 -m comment --comment "[unwanted netbios]" -j DROP`

+Now, the traffic will no longer be logged, making all the remaining log entries comparatively more relevant.
+Repeat this process, [iteratively removing known-uninteresting lines until you're left with only interesting, relevant packets](http://www.ranum.com/security/computer_security/editorials/dumb/).